Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/rules.md

 The application logic then takes over and performs the following:

 1. Checks the service against which the request is logged.
-1. If there are multiple SLAs associated to the service, the application first evaluates the SLA rules and determine which SLA should be invoked.
+1. If there are multiple SLAs associated to the service, the application first evaluates the SLA rules and determines which SLA should be invoked.
 If there is only one SLA associated to the service, this one will be chosen.
 1. The application logic then focuses on the SLA that has been identified, and works through the service-level rules.
 Once a rule that contains matching conditions is found, service level targets are set against the request.

 ### Update via workflow request